 Dutch Secret agents of Churchill’s Secret Spy School

-The story of female secret agent Jos Gemmeke is the ‘centre piece’ of this exhibition.
-She died 20th December 2010 leaving the CRASH Air War and Resistance Museum ’40-’45 a very important legacy of personal objects regarding her work as a resistance worker, secret agent, paratrooper and member of First Aid Nursing Yeomanry (FANY).
-In this legacy however there was also an immense collection of documents, photos and artifacts about Dutch Secret Service agencies during WWII.
-These documents were collected by the Dutch author and reporter of the Dutch Foundation ’40-’45 Eddy de Roever, who wrote four books about this subject.
-Not only did De Roever collect documents, he also had a collection of personal belongings of the secret agents that was handed over to Jos Gemmeke some years before.
+The story of female secret agent Jos Gemmeke is the ‘center piece’ of this exhibition.
+She died on 20th December 2010, leaving our museum an important legacy of personal objects regarding her work as a resistance worker, secret agent, paratrooper, and member of First Aid Nursing Yeomanry (FANY).
+In this legacy however there was also an immense collection of documents, photos, and artifacts about Dutch Secret Service agencies during WWII.
+The Dutch author and reporter collected these documents, Eddy de Roever, who wrote four books on the subject.
+Not only did De Roever collect documents, but he also had a collection of personal belongings of the secret agents that was handed over to Jos Gemmeke some years before.
 These documents and artifacts are the backbone of this exhibition which places the resistance workers and their courageous work in the limelight once again.

 Special Operations Executive (SOE)